oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/hello-world/hello-world.md

 ### Prerequisites

-- The following lab requires an Autonomous Data Warehouse - Serverless or Autonomous Transaction Processing - Serverless account.
+- The following lab requires a Lakehouse or Autonomous Transaction Processing - Serverless account.

 ## Task 1: Log into Graph Studio